gabewans/ProgrammingAssignment3/README.md

 4: Labels the data set with descriptive variable names.
 5: Creates a second tidy data set with the average of each variable for each activity and each subject.

-Variable and column descriptions can be found in the CodeBook.md file.
+Column descriptions can be found in the CodeBook.md file.

 The data for the project can be downloaded here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip